TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.5.4**

-1. Add: `[OnValueChanged]` now response to array/list size changes if you have `SaintsEditor` enabled. `[OnArraySizeChanged]` is now deprecated.
+**5.5.5**

+1. Fix: `ResizeableTextArea` did not work with `OnValueChanged`
-2. Add: `OnValueChanged`, `Button`-s etc now works with method overloading, and will find the first matched method possible.
+2. Add: `ResizeableTextArea` now works with `ShowInInspector`
-3. Add: All the callback now support up-walk with syntax `../MyCallback`
-4. Fix: `ListDrawerSettings` now can remember it's foldout status
-5. Fix: if a list is expanded, fix `RichLabel` changes the first element label instead of list itself
-6. Add: `Window` - `Saints` - `EColor Preview` to view all the pre-set colors
+3. Add: You can now config in `Edit` - `Project Settings` - `SaintsField` to tweak configs
+4. Add: Configs now have a override toggle to allow you not to override the default settings
+5. Fix: `ShowInInspector` for enum flags now display multiple bits name instead of all the toggled names to match the behavor of Unity

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.